 NSTEMI (Non-ST segment elevation myocardial infarction) shows a depressed ST segment on an EKG.
 It is generally thought to be a less serious heart attack.

-The location of a coronary artery blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs because of that reduced blood flow all help to determine the type of heart attack that physicians will describe.
+The specific location of a coronary artery blockage, the length of time that blood flow is blocked, and the amount of heart muscle damage that occurs because of that reduced blood flow all help to determine the type of heart attack that physicians will describe.

 But both this specific focus on accurately interpreting an EKG reading and the lack of medical attention to the profound psychological impact of any cardiac event can mean significant factors are often overlooked.